Beyond Numbers: Shimane’s Quest in Japan’s Tourism Boom

 At a breakout session, Daichi Natsukawado, secretary-general of the Ama Town Tourism Association, reported that inns once catered mainly to public works visitors for around JPY 5,000 a night.
 Today, Hotel Entô — offering 36 oceanfront rooms across its main building and Annex NEST — charges JPY 15,000 per night, with total lodging revenue expected to reach JPY 400 million.
 Ama Town itself, once on the brink of fiscal collapse, has become widely recognised as a model of rural revival, attracting over 100 newcomers from across Japan each year.

-Meanwhile, Sameera Gunawardena of inbound operator TAVIKALA, based in Okuizumo and Unnan — an area long regarded as the heartland of Japan’s traditional tatara iron-making, a centuries-old method of smelting iron sand, is deeply rooted in Japanese mythology and craftsmanship, and remains a living tradition in the area — emphasised the need for targeted messaging and effective storytelling to appeal to repeat visitors beyond the well-trodden Golden Route.
+Meanwhile, Sameera Gunawardena of inbound operator TAVIKALA, based in Okuizumo and Unnan — an area long regarded as the heartland of Japan’s traditional tatara iron-making, a centuries-old method of smelting iron sand, is deeply rooted in Japanese mythology and craftsmanship, and remains a living tradition in the area — emphasised the need for targeted messaging and compelling storytelling to appeal to repeat visitors beyond the well-trodden Golden Route.
 This year, more than 100 foreign visitors from Europe and the Middle East are expected to visit the region, highlighting its growing appeal outside Asia.

 Beyond the summit, the prefectural government has stepped up concrete initiatives.
 These include multilingual signage at tourist sites and transport hubs, training programmes for tourism professionals, and digital marketing through social media and cross-border e-commerce.
 With a focus on Taiwan and Hong Kong, Shimane is also collaborating with overseas travel agencies.